COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 ![gashot](http://take.ms/xpqQr)

 #### Compiling

-For compiling the inventory, there is an R script that pulls data from all Google Spreadsheets, aggregates them and analyses them.
-The most important thing about the inventory is that it can be updated and not be out of date, because all the processes are automated.
+Compilation and reporting of the inventory data across the department spreadsheets is handled by an R Script that pulls data from all Google Spreadsheets, aggregates and cleans the data.
+In order for the inventory to be effective, it must be continously updated, and these tools allow us to do so.

+#### Additional Sources
+In addition to the human generated inventory, we have worked closely with IT to use any technological data collection methods that are available.
+The sources that supplement the inventory are as follows.
+They will be used to verify and augment the inventory data to the extent possible:

+* List of GIS Data.
+* List of Business Warehouse Reports
+* List of Data provided by CGI